2001 NRL Grand Final

 The 2001 NRL Grand Final was the conclusive and premiership-deciding game of the 2001 NRL season.
 It was contested at Stadium Australia in Sydney by the Newcastle Knights (who had finished the regular season in third place), and the Parramatta Eels (who had finished the regular season in first place), after the other six teams that had competed in the top-eight finals series had been eliminated.
 The attendance of 90,414 was the fourth highest ever seen at a rugby league match in Australia and it was the first nighttime grand final in the competition’s 93-year history.
 Domestically, live free-to-air television coverage was provided by Nine's Wide World of Sports.
 The match was also broadcast live in the United States by Fox Sports World.
 Newcastle Knights won, with their captain Andrew Johns receiving the Clive Churchill Medal for man of the match.

 Background

 The 2001 NRL season was the 94th season of professional rugby league football in Australia and the fourth run by the National Rugby League.
 Also called the 2001 Telstra Premiership (due to sponsorship from Telstra Corporation), it was contested by 13 Australian-based clubs plus one New Zealand-based club.
-Parramatta came into the game as favourites after defeating the New Zealand Warriors in week one of the finals series, then defeating the reigning premiers Brisbane in the preliminary final.
-Parramatta had also finished as minor premiers, breaking several records in the process which, as of 2021, still stand, including most points scored in a regular season, most points scored in a full season and most tries scored in a season.
+Parramatta had also finished as minor premiers, breaking several records in the process which, as of 2024, still stand, including most points scored in a regular season, most points scored in a full season and most tries scored in a season.

 Newcastle had finished in third place at the end of the regular season with 16 wins, 9 losses, and a singular draw.
 They defeated the 2000 runner-ups, the Sydney Roosters in the first week of the finals and Cronulla-Sutherland in the preliminary final to progress through to the grand final.